clairemerot/angsd_pipeline/README.md

 ```
 sbatch 01_scripts/03_saf_maf_gl_all.sh
 ```

 ## 04_PCA_VISUALISE_CHECK_WHETHER_YOU_WANT_TO_EXCLUDE_OUTLIERS
 this script will work on all individuals using the beagle genotype likelihood and calculate a covariance matrix with angsd. it also output the pca with R, and visualisation in pdf

-check for outliers (or duplicates), one may to re-run step 03 and 04 with an edited bamlist
+The PCA tend to be driven by few outliers (unclear why) and by duplicates (typically 2 points at an extreme of a PC).
+They will also be affected by related or inbred samples that co-vary too much with each other.
+Check for all that, and remove the ones you want.
+(For duplicate we often keep the one with the more coverage) by editing the bam.filelist.
+Finally re-run step 03 and 04 with an edited bamlist

 this requires pcangsd to be cloned and a version of Python v2 with alias "python2"